Skip to main content

 A screen is like a mask applied to your web interface.
 It defines what each user sees, when they see it, and how they interact with it throughout the workflow.
 Instead of duplicating pages or forms, screens allow you to personalize visibility and behavior for different roles or process steps — all within the same interface structure.

+5.1.
 Why Use Screens?

-For example, in a leave request application:
+For example, in a leave request application built with our process design tools:

 • Launch Screen: The employee fills out the form.